andstatus/game2048/README.md

 ## Additional features of Game2048 that are not present in the original game

-* Unlimited Undo and Redo.
+* Unlimited and animated Undo and Redo.
+* Auto replay current game forward and backward, stop at any position and continue from that place, overriding history.
+Clicking on "2048" logo initiates Auto Replay.
+Repeated click changes Replay direction.
+Redo and Undo are used to stop or fast forward/backward.

 # How to run the project